MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 1. Switch to the **Provider installation** page of the **Azure Site Recovery Provider Setup (Hyper-V server)** wizard and select **Register**.
 This will start the **Microsoft Azure Site Recovery Registration Wizard**.
 1. On the **Vault Settings** page of the **Microsoft Azure Site Recovery Registration Wizard**, select **Browse**, browse to the **Downloads** folder, select the vault credentials file, and then select **Open**.

-   >**Note**: To update the Microsoft Edge browser, select three dots (ellipsis) icon in the upper-right corner of the window.
-Select **Help and feedback** from the dropdown menu, select **About Microsoft Edge**, Edge will automatically check for updates and download any available updates, once the update is downloaded, click on the **Restart**.

 1. Back on the **Vault Settings** page of the **Microsoft Azure Site Recovery Registration Wizard**, select **Next**.
 1. On the **Proxy Settings** page of the **Microsoft Azure Site Recovery Registration Wizard**, accept the default settings and select **Next**.
 1. On the **Registration** page of the **Microsoft Azure Site Recovery Registration Wizard**, select **Finish**.